corcorana/restingIAF/iaf_manu.md

 To this end, Klimesch and colleagues [-@klimesch1990] proposed the following procedure for estimating the IAF bandwidth:
 First, PSD plots are extracted from all EEG channels for each participant and examined for evidence of a clear alpha peak.
 Second, $f_1$ and $f_2$ are assigned to those frequency bins where the ascending and descending edges of the peak are deemed to start and end, respectively [[Figure 3](#f1f2); cf. Table 1, @klimesch1997].
-Finally, these channel-wise $f_1$ and $f_2$ values are averaged to render the bounds of the frequency interval that will be used to calculate the participant's CoG.
+Finally, these channel-wise $f_1$ and $f_2$ values are averaged to render the bounds of the frequency interval (i.e. individualised alpha-band window) that will be used to calculate the participant's CoG.
 Notice that, even though EEG channels that fail to manifest distinctive peaks do not contribute to the definition of the IAF bandwidth, the CoG is computed on the basis of spectral data compiled from all frequency bins bounded by $f_1$ and $f_2$ across all available channels.

-![Fixed vs. individually adapted alpha frequency band windows. *Left panel*: Individual bandwidth (indicated by shaded area under PSD) closely approximates the standard alpha band range indicated by the grey column. *Central panel*: Fixed bandwidths may fail to fully (and selectively) capture empirical alpha peak distributions, thus giving rise to biased estimates of alpha centre of gravity. *Right panel*: Spectral density from central panel reproduced with superposed eyes-open resting-state PSD (red function).
+![Fixed vs. individually adapted alpha frequency band windows. *Left panel*: Individual bandwidth (indicated by shaded area under PSD) closely approximates the standard alpha-band range indicated by the grey column. *Central panel*: Fixed bandwidths may fail to fully (and selectively) capture empirical alpha peak distributions, thus giving rise to biased estimates of alpha centre of gravity. *Right panel*: Spectral density from central panel reproduced with superposed eyes-open resting-state PSD (red function).
 Here, the transition frequency (TF) at which the ascending edge of the eyes-closed alpha peak intersects with (and surpasses) the corresponding eyes-open power estimates (indicated by the broken black line) closely approximates the lower bound of the alpha interval $f_1$ located via qualitative analysis of the plot.
 In this case, the empirical TF (6.5 Hz) deviates from standard definitions of the theta/alpha boundary, locating the beginning of the alpha component within what would canonically be considered as the theta band (indicated by the pink column).
 Power estimates log-scaled to aid visual identification of $f_1$ and $f_2$ [@klimesch1997].](figs/f1f2.png){#f1f2}

 Klimesch [-@klimesch1999] later proposed an alternative method for defining individualised alpha-band windows that relies on a somewhat less subjective interpretation of the PSD.
 This technique exploits the typically observed anticorrelation between theta band [4–8 Hz; @noachtar2004] and alpha oscillatory dynamics in response to task demands or cognitive load [@doppelmayr1998a; @klimesch1996a; cf. @rugg1982].